 Albert Liang received a B.S. in Electrical and Computer Engineering from Cornell University in 2007, a M.Eng. in Biomedical Engineering also from Cornell University in 2008, and a Ph.D. in Biomedical Engineering from the University of Michigan in 2018.
 He worked briefly at M. D. Anderson Cancer Center in Houston, TX as a clinical researcher from 2008-2009.
 Currently, he is a postdoctoral fellow in Dr. Larry Antonuk's flat-panel imager group at UM, where he performs large-scale circuit simulations to design next-generation x-ray sensors for medical applications.
 His past research experience also includes numerous years of wet lab experiments in the field of biochemistry performing PCRs, Southern blots, Western blots, and protein purification.

 He is a member of the American Association of Physicists in Medicine (AAPM) and a member of the Quill and Dagger Senior Honor Society of Cornell University.
 In the past, he was also co-president of the UM Postdoctoral Association and a member of the Senate Advisory Committee for University Affairs on the Research Policies Committee.
-He is a UROP instructor and leads the MATLAB workshop for the program and in the past has been a PIBS 503 (Research Ethics) facilitator.
-In his free time, he volunteers as a board member for the Intercollegiate Taiwanese American Students Association as a board of directors member and at the Humane Society of Huron Valley, and is also an avid volleyball player.
+He is a UROP instructor where he teaches MATLAB to undergraduates and, in the past, has been a PIBS 503 (Research Ethics) facilitator.
+He recently stepped down from his 12-year tenure as a member of the Board of Directors for the Intercollegiate Taiwanese American Students Association (ITASA) and is also an avid volleyball player and hobbyist woodworker.

 Photon counting X-ray imagers based on poly-Si